For Truth Simply Take a 180

 so everybody understood that

-the national security interest of the United States for personal profit.
+Hillary Clinton was sacrificing the national security interest of the United States for personal profit.

-And everybody understood that Barack Obama and the hot mic and sole right in an re-election year was basically saying to the Russians, you hold off on invading and embarrassing me and showing that my appeasement reset policy failed.
+And everybody understood that Barack Obama and the hot mic and soul right in an re-election year was basically saying to the Russians, you hold off on invading and embarrassing me and showing that my appeasement reset policy failed.

-And he called that giving me space in my last election,
+And he called that giving me space in my last election.

+last time I'm going to be up for election.
 And then in return for that, I will look seriously about missile defense.

 And that project was already well underway when he canceled the Polish-Czech participation in it to our

 disadvantage as far as national security vis-a-vis not just Iran, but as Putin knew, he knew that it could be used against him, that he wouldn't be able to bully so much.
+And he was irate about that.

 Vladimir Putin's chief anger at the United States was that the Obama administration had inherited a